xster/flutter-wiki/Bad-Builds.md

 **If you add a build to this list and master has not yet been fixed, please file a TODAY bug and link to it from here as well.**

+## v1.7.1 - current
+* Any usage of platform views on Android results in a "reply already submitted" error(https://github.com/flutter/flutter/issues/33866).

 ## v1.6.1 - v1.6.7
 * Android builds get stuck in the splash screen after deploying an APK from an app bundle (generated using `flutter build appbundle`)